lupintheforth/docs-en/views/realtime_rest_api.md

 |Frequency limit | 30 times per app /min | 10 times per app/min |
 |Daily usage | 1000 at maximum | 100 at maximum |

 The limitation is calculated based on all the interfaces.
-LeanCloud will respond with error code 429 if exceeds the limitation until one minutes later.
-The interface will reboot after that.
+LeanCloud will respond with error code 429 if exceeding the limit.
+The REST API will continue to handle requests after one minute.
 The request will not be proceeded if exceeded the daily usage amount.
 All the requests will be responded by error 429.

 ### Brodcast Messages
 * [Global Broadcasts](#Global Broadcasts)